rishabhdiwan/ApplicationTrackingSystem/README.md

 ### 3. Email Notifications
 - Users receive a **confirmation email** when they submit an application.
 - If the application status changes, they get an **update email**.

+---

+## Author

+ApplicationTrackingSystem is created by [Rishabh Diwan](https://rishabhdiwan.netlify.app) , a WordPress Developer with over 3 years of working experience.